weaviate/weaviate-io/docs/weaviate/configuration/index.md

 #     - /documentation/weaviate/current/setup/health_check.html
 ---

-When setting up a Weaviate instance, by default, it will by default:
+## Overview

+Weaviate's default configurations are aimed at getting our users up and running quickly.
+Having said that, many aspects of Weaviate can be customized and configured to suit each user's needs.

+For example, the default settings for a Weaviate instance will:
-- With the [vector index type](./vector-index-type.html) `hnsw`.
-This will be configurable soon.
+- Use `hnsw` as the [vector index type](./vector-index-type.md).
-- Without any form of authentication and authorization.
-Check the pages about [authentication](./authentication.html) and [authorization](./authorization.html) how to enable this.
+- Be without any form of [authentication](./authentication.md) and [authorization](./authorization.md).

-How to configure your docker-compose file, check the [Installation page](../getting-started/installation.html#docker-compose).

-For configuration of your data schema, check the [Tutorial](../tutorials/how-to-create-a-schema.html) or the [data schema reference page](../schema/schema-configuration.html).
+- Not have any [backup](./backups.md) paths configured.

+You would have seen in the earlier [Installation section](../installation/index.md) for Docker Compose or Kubernetes that Weaviate's settings can be changed by modifying the relevant configuration file.

+This section is a collection of guides to delve further into the details on how to configure various settings and customize Weaviate to suit your needs.

+You do not need to read this section linearly.
+But we do recommend that you browse through this section so that you are aware of the available main customization options, including features that will help you to take it into production.